Student Collections Study Award

 Awards are made in either partial or full support of travel, lodging, and incidental costs while visiting the NHM collections.
-Individual award amounts can vary, but typically range from $500–$1000, with a maximum of $1500.
-Reimbursement for housing is limited to a maximum $200 per day.
+Individual award amounts can vary, but typically range from $500–$1,000, with a maximum of $1,500.
+Reimbursement for housing is limited to a maximum of $250 per day.

-Awards are made in the form of a check issued by the NHM to the awardee.
-Awardees are required to complete and submit a W-9 form prior to the distribution of funds.
-Award funds can only be used for the awardee's qualified travel, lodging, and incidental expenses.
+Awards are made in the form of a check issued by NHM to the awardee.
+Awardees are required to complete and submit a W-9 form (or W-8BEN for international awardees) prior to the distribution of funds.
+Award funds can only be used for the awardee's qualified travel, lodging, and meals/incidental expenses.
 For awards greater than $600, the NHM is required to report these amounts to the IRS, and recipients are responsible for paying income taxes.